-Chelsea is a Licensed Clinical Social Worker (LCSW-C) and Co-founder of Anchored Hope Therapy, LLC.
+Chelsea is a Licensed Clinical Social Worker (LCSW-C) and the Co-founder of Anchored Hope Therapy, LLC.
+She is a Maryland Board Certified Supervisor for Social Workers and Professional Counselors.
 She obtained her undergraduate degree in Psychology from Le Moyne College and her Master’s in Social Work from the University of Maryland.
 Since then, her career has focused on supporting individuals and families, with complex trauma exposures and ongoing experiences of stress, in making the changes they identify as important for them.
 Chelsea has completed the International Association of Trauma Professionals Certification Program.
 She is a Certified Clinical Trauma Professional- Level II C-PTSD.
 She integrates brain-based research and neuroscience into treatment planning and specializes in interrupting "stuck" patterns of functioning that have persisted as a result of trauma.
 Chelsea believes that a strong therapeutic alliance can be supportive and helpful in the healing process and that everyone is able to make changes in life.

 Chelsea treats a variety of symptom presentations stemming from single and complex trauma exposures including ongoing depression and anxiety.
 Trauma can include a single stressful event that one endures or ongoing troubles within the family system or the individual that happen over time.
 She has a specialized training background in treating adult and child survivors of sexual abuse, assault, and sex trafficking utilizing an integrated brain-based and body-focused approach to complex trauma symptoms that have not subsided with traditional therapy models.
 She also has specialized training in treating and managing high risk behaviors such as substance use and non-suicidal self-injury utilizing a DBT-informed approach to therapy.
 In addition to supporting individuals struggling to manage chronic pain, and other health related issues.